ClaytonOlsen/Covid_timeseries_lstm/README.md

 - cases: cumulative cases to the date
 - deaths: cumulitive deaths to the date

 For the model, we changed the cumulitive cases to daily new Covid cases and set the start date to 03/28/2020 where the the last state/terriory reported their first Covid case.
+Below displays the general trends of Covid across the United States.

 > ![Covid Cases](https://github.com/ClaytonOlsen/Covid_timeseries_lstm/blob/main/images/covid_cases.png)

+We can see that there was a large collective increase in the Winter of 2020/2021 and has since been on the decrease with increased accessibility to vaccines.
+Some states have spikes of cases that cause different trajectories between states, but ultimately, the number of new cases is trending towards 0.